alessiodesogus/alessiodesogus.github.io/youniverse.md

 {% include ratio.html %}

-However, we do not want to immdediately jump to a conclusion that there's no trend for the uploaded videos at all.
-What about other socially important topics?
-What are their performance throughout years?
-So, we make comparison with their trend as well.
-Specificaly, we choose `gender equality` and `climate change` as our compared topics, two other important social issues receiving growing attention.
+However, we do not want to immdediately jump to a conclusion without a proper comparison with other topics.
+Specificaly, we choose `gender equality` and `climate change`, the two other important social issues receiving growing attention, as our compared topics.
 We plot their respective ratio throughout the years and put it into the log scales for a clearer comparison.
-It is rather surprising to see that none of the comparing trends shows a dramatic increase for their ratios.
-Nonetheless, **mental health issues receives more attention than the comparing topics**.
+It is rather surprising to see that none of the other comparing trends shows a noticable increase for their ratios.
+And the **mental health videos out ranks both gender equality and climate change videos in upload number and increase rate**.

  {% include comparison.html %}

 Maybe...
 We hypothesize that remaining a stable uploading ratio already means a sustained and consistent attention indicating it is one of the social trend.
 The upward trend doesn't show because the ranges of videos on YouTube are increasingly explored making the total numbers of videos rises comparably faster than videos from the specific topic.

-### 1.2.1 Popular?
+### 1.2.2 Popular?
 Numbers is not everything, what about the **POPULARITY** of the videos?
-Here, we define the popularity score as `popularity_score` = `view_count` + `like_count`, and let's compare the ratio of the popularity score with respect to the added popularity_score of the videos: Still no trend, but more: We can see that the ratio of the popularity score of mental health is higher than the other two topics as well.
+Here, we define the popularity score as `popularity_score` = `view_count` + `like_count`, and let's compare the ratio of the popularity score with respect to the added popularity_score of the videos: A similar case -- with mental health videos showing a mild increasing trend and the comparing topics fluctuate throughout the years.
+Now, we are confident to say that  **there is a temper yet significant increase in monthly uploading mental health videos, suggesting its social importance and rising attention paid to the topic**.

 {% include popular.html %}

-Thus, we reach a conclusion that **there is no significant increase in yearly uploading mental health videos**, but compared to other representative topics, **mental health indeed is a hot topic kept being discussed every year** and draw much attention.

 &nbsp;